oktics/oktics-health-pose-detection/README.md

 *   *frame*: accepts both image and video in many formats, including:
 'HTMLVideoElement', 'HTMLImageElement', 'HTMLCanvasElement'.

+*   *duration (optional)*: exercise duration, time that the position must be maintained for the repetition to be considered.
+By default, no se considera necesaria ninguna duration (duration = 0).

 ```javascript
     let results = await exerciseResult(detector, params, frame);